justeattakeaway/pie/packages/components/README.md

 ## Component Status changes

 The `package.json` file of each component is the source of truth for its status.
-Any change of status in package.json would be automatically reflected in Storybook and the Documentation site after a build step in the components package.
+Any change of status will be automatically reflected in Storybook and the Documentation site.

 Supported statuses are `alpha`, `beta` and `stable`.